ExamMastery/cysa-course-labs/README.md

 📌 About This Repository
-This repository contains hands-on labs, scripts, and diagrams designed to help you master concepts for the CompTIA CySA+ certification.
+This repository contains Full Youtube Videos Course, hands-on labs, scripts, and diagrams designed to help you master concepts for the CompTIA CySA+ certification.
 The focus is on real-world defensive security tools and techniques.
 This Course was not endorsed by CompTIA in any way.

 1. Clone the repo: